-• First stage - Evaluation in terms of the stipulated minimum threshold for local production and content
+16.1.
+First stage - Evaluation in terms of the stipulated minimum threshold for local production and content

-- ➤ Bids must be evaluated in terms of the evaluation criteria stipulated in the bid documents.
-The amendment of the stipulated minimum threshold for local production and content after the closure of bids is not allowed as this may ieopardise the fairness of the process. - A bid will be disqualified if: the bidder fails to achieve the stipulated minimum threshold for local production and content; and the Declaration Certificate for Local Content (MBD 6.2). - ➤ The local content (LC) as a percentage of the bid price must be calculated in accordance with the SABS approved technical specification number SATS 1286: 201x as indicated in paragraph 8. above. - ➤ AO must verify the accuracy of the rates of exchange quoted by them bidder in paragraph 4 of the Declaration Certificate for Local Content (MBD 6.2)
+- 16.1.1.
+Tenders must be evaluated in terms of the evaluation criteria stipulated in the bid documents.
+The amendment of the stipulated minimum threshold for local production and content after the closure of bids is not allowed as this may compromise the fairness of the process - 16.1.2.
+A tender will be disqualified if:

+The tender fails to achieve the stipulated minimum threshold for local production and content; and the Declaration Certificate for Local Content (MBD 6.2) referred to in paragraphs 13.1.6 and 13.2.5 is not submitted as part of the bid documentation.

-• Second stage - Evaluation in terms of the 80/20 or 90/10 preference point systems
+16.2.
+Second stage - Evaluation in terms of the 80/20 or 90/10 preference point systems